 Instructions

-- Prepare the dough: In a large mixing bowl, mix together the dough for the naan.
-Whisk together the dry ingredients.
-Add in the wet ingredients, and stir until a dough has formed.
-Knead gently with your hands until the dough is smooth.
+- Whisk together the dry ingredients for the naan.
+Add in the wet ingredients, and stir using a rubber spatula, until a dough has formed.
+Transfer the dough onto a flat surface, and knead gently with your hands until the dough is smooth.
 Divide the dough into 8 sections, and roll into balls.
 Cover with a towel.2 ½ - 2 ¾ cups All purpose flour, 1 teaspoon Baking powder, 1 teaspoon Baking soda, ½ tablespoon Sea salt, ½ tablespoon Granulated sugar, 1 Egg, ½ cup Whole milk, 1 tablespoon Greek yogurt, 2 tablespoon Water

-- Enclose the filling: Bring up the corners of the dough to enclose the potato filling.
+- Bring up the corners of the dough to enclose the cheese filling.
 Pinch the dough ball shut with your fingers.

-- Roll the naan: Gently flatten the stuffed dough ball down with your hand, and roll it out lightly with a rolling pin.
+- Gently flatten the stuffed dough ball down with your hand, and roll it out lightly with a rolling pin.
 You will want the naan to be ⅛ of an inch thick.

-- Make the topping: In a medium-sized bowl, combine the melted butter, minced garlic and chopped cilantro.
+- In a medium-sized bowl, combine the melted butter, minced garlic and chopped cilantro.
 You can melt the butter in the microwave in 15 second increments, or in a sauce pan over medium-low heat.
 Set the butter mixture aside.¼ cup Salted butter, 2 cloves Garlic, 2 tablespoon Cilantro

-- Cook the naan: Heat up a tawa [or cast iron skillet] on medium heat.
+- Heat up a tawa [or cast iron skillet] on medium heat.
 Place the naan on the tawa, and cook the bottom until it is lightly browned and it has started to bubble up.

-- Brown the top: To finish the naan, you can either flip it and cook the other side on the tawa, or you can use barbecue safe tongs and place the naan directly on a gas burner.
+- To finish the naan, you can either flip it and cook the other side on the tawa, or you can use barbecue safe tongs and place the naan directly on a gas burner.
+If you use this method, be sure to constantly move the naan around so it does not burn.

-- Finish: Finish the naan by brushing the garlic butter on top.
+- Finish the naan by brushing the garlic butter on top.
+Serve the naan while hot, so the cheese is still melted.

-- Use a garlic press or microplane!
+- Use a garlic press or microplane: The garlic butter mixture is not cooked.
 If you do not like bigger pieces of garlic, I recommend using a garlic press or a microplane to grate the garlic.
+This will help the garlic distribute evenly into the butter, with no big pieces.